Monday to Friday

 New Neilson Library, west elevation at night

-The project is currently in the design phase.
 Engagement with faculty and students took place during fall 2015; design work began in winter 2016.
-Construction is expected to begin in late 2017 or early 2018 and is expected to take more than two years.
+Construction began in the summer of 2017 and is expected to take more than two years.
 The library staff is maintaining a timeline of the project’s phases.

 The current Neilson Library was built in phases beginning in 1909.
 The original 1909 “core” of the building will be retained for its historic significance, yet remodeled and brought up to date with current infrastructure and technology.